Back to topics

 (Verso) Deliver to Karanis, to Taesion, from Apollinarius, her son.

 An Imperial vivarium was situated to the south of Ostia.
 Here wild and exotic animals were kept, waiting for transport to the amphitheatre.
 An inscription from Rome documents a procurator Laurento ad elephantos, an official in charge of elephants, working in the Laurentine territory to the south of Ostia.[30]
-In the necropolis of Ostia the funeral inscription was found of Titus Flavius Stephanus, freedman of a Flavian Emperor, so in the late first century AD, overseer of the camels (praepositus camellorum).
+In the necropolis of Ostia the funerary inscription was found of Titus Flavius Stephanus, freedman of a Flavian Emperor, so in the late first century AD, overseer of the camels (praepositus camellorum).
 The transport of lions can be seen on a relief found in Portus.

 The water supply